 Penn's Master of Science (MS) in criminology aims to create criminal justice "change agents," preparing students to spend their career applying criminological research in public and non-profit domestic and international organizations.
 This degree is also designed to prepare students for continued graduate or professional education at leading research universities.
 Every year a number of MS graduates pursue additional graduate education at the leading law schools and Ph.D. programs.
 The program is consists of eight course units and is typically completed in one academic year (August-May).

 Doctor of Philosophy:

-Penn's highly interdisciplinary Ph.D. in criminology combines the traditional concerns of criminologists with concepts, theories, and empirical research from a wide variety of academic disciplines.
-The program seeks to produce scholars of unusual breadth who can work creativly in academic or policy settings.
+Penn's interdisciplinary Ph.D. in criminology combines the traditional concerns of criminologists with concepts, theories, and empirical research from a wide variety of academic disciplines.
+The program seeks to produce scholars who can produce research in academic or policy settings.

 Working closely with faculty, students are encouraged to design their own curriculum and begin research very early in their graduate education.
-That curriculum will include serveral core courses that will be taken in the first, second, and third year.
 Typical time for degree is approximately four years.